General Election 2017

 In each constituency there will be one ballot paper - a voter has one vote for the candidate of their choice.

-About four weeks before the General Election a poll card will be sent to everyone who is eligible to vote.
+About four weeks before the General Election a poll card was sent to everyone who is eligible to vote.
 The card shows when, where and how to vote.
 The card is for information only and you do not need it to vote.

 - Thursday 4 May - publication of Notice of Election